 It is within this context that SAHAJ and ANANDI have initiated a collaborative project ‘Enabling Community Action for increasing Accountability for Maternal Health’ since 2012 in four Primary Health Centers of two backward and inaccessible blocks of Devgarh Baria, in Dahod district and Gogambha block in Panchmahals district respectively, covering 25 villages each.
-New partnership with Kaira Social Social Service Society (KSSS), a local NGO working in Anand and Kheda (comparatively more developed districts) has begun from January 2014 in Anand block (Rasnol PHC) and Umreth block (Pansora PHC) in 20 villages.
+A new partnership with Kaira Social Social Service Society (KSSS), has begun from January 2014 in Anand block (Rasnol PHC) and Umreth block (Pansora PHC) in 20 villages.

 a) Situational analysis regarding the availability, accessibility, quality and affordability of maternal health services in the four blocks.

-b) Maternal health Care tool based on the concept of ‘Safe Deliveries’ both from technical perspective as well as women’s perspective, monitoring quality of ANC and PNC based on the NRHM standards was developed.
-The Tool is being filled for every pregnant woman in 8th month and up to 20 days after delivery in the project villages.
+b) Maternal health monitoring tool which was developed to monitor the quality of Ante-natal care and Post-natal care based in the NRHM standards was developed.
+The Tool is being filled for every pregnant woman in 8th month and up to 20 days after delivery.

-c) Report Card - The situation from the findings has been formed into a report card.
-This report card is reviewed every 6 months for assessing changes in the quality of care and shared with the community and the health officials at the block, district and finally the state level.
+c) Report Card -Findings from the tool have been formed into a report card.
+This report card is reviewed every 6 months to assess changes in the quality of care and shared with the community and the health officials at the block, district as well as the state level.

-The report cards and VHND check list are used as a base for dialogue with different stakeholders such as the Sangathan members, the health system representatives, local elected representatives and other leaders.
+The report cards and VHND check list are used as a base for dialogue with different stakeholders such as the Sangathan members,health system representatives, local elected representatives and other leaders.
 The dialogues lead to formation of collective plans with specified responsibilities for improving maternal health services.
-The findings from the ground have also been used to support the larger cause of maternal mortality through various other networks such as Jan Swasthya Abhiyan, Common Health, COPASAH, and so on.
-Please see links for Annual Reports, COPASAH article and Poster presentation at Cape Town.